-Deposit business in the Volkswagen Bank GmbH Group expanded slightly compared with the prior year.
-As of the reporting date, the volume of customer deposits amounted to $\leqslant\!31.7$ billion, which equates to a year-on-year increase of 8.1% (previous year: $\leqslant\!29.3$ billion).
-Since January 1, 2019, customer deposits have been calculated without cash deposits from Group companies; the prior-year figure has been restated (previous year: $\leqslant\!32.4$ billion).
+Deposit business in the Volkswagen Bank GmbH Group contracted compared with the prior year.
+As of the reporting date, the volume of customer deposits amounted to €28.7 billion, which equates to a year-on-year decrease of 9.6% (previous year: €31.7 billion).
 The deposit business is thus a significant contributing factor in helping the Volkswagen Group retain its customers.

-In addition to the security provided by statutory deposit guarantees, Volkswagen Bank GmbH is also covered by its ongoing membership in the Deposit Protection Fund of the Association of German Banks (Bundesverband deutscher Banken e.V.).
+In addition to the security provided by statutory deposit guarantees, Volkswagen Bank GmbH is also covered by its ongoing membership in the Deposit Protection Fund of the Association of German Banks (Bundesverband deutscher Banken e.
+V.).